letsencrypt/cp-cps/CP-CPS.md

 ## 1.1 Overview

 This combined Certificate Policy ("CP") and Certification Practice Statement ("CPS") document ("CP/CPS") outlines the certification services practices for Internet Security Research Group ("ISRG") Public Key Infrastructure ("ISRG PKI").
+Certificate authorities are great.

 ISRG PKI services include, but are not limited to, issuing, managing, validating, revoking, and renewing publicly-trusted Certificates in a manner consistent with this CP/CPS.